 Example questions to ask:

-Once you’ve established a structure, you need to validate whether it actually works for real users.
-The way people navigate your documentation often reveals gaps in your information architecture that internal teams might overlook.
+Once you’ve established a structure, you should validate whether it actually works for real users.
+The way people navigate your documentation often reveals gaps in your information architecture that teams might overlook.

-Use tools like session replays (e.g. FullStory, Hotjar) or analytics (e.g. Mixpanel) to study how users move through your docs.
-Pay attention to:
+Use analytics and session replay tools like Mixpanel, FullStory, or Hotjar to study how users move through your docs.

 - Sarah Edwards, Documentation Engineer at Datastax